haleth-embershield/tower-def-geometry/README.md

 3. Modify the frontend in `web/src/` to implement your application UI
 4. Update this README.md with your project details

+## Future Enhancements

+### WebGPU Integration
+A stretch goal for this template is to incorporate WebGPU for hardware-accelerated graphics:
+- Initially using ThreeJS with WebGPU renderer
+- Eventually moving to direct Zig WebGPU bindings for maximum performance
+- Enabling high-performance 3D graphics and compute capabilities

 ## Contributing

 Contributions to improve this template are welcome!
 Please feel free to submit issues or pull requests.

+## License

+MIT